In this guide you’ll learn all about Americans traveling to Cuba and how to go about planning your own trip.

 Before you go, you should be aware that Cuba is still very much a developing country.
 It’s a beautiful place, with amazing beaches and views you can’t imagine, much like other Caribbean destinations.
 But it isn’t nearly as stable and built up as other countries.
 It’s really like stepping back in time, which I find to be one of the most fascinating parts of visiting Cuba right now.
-One of the main reasons why the gates have not been opened fully to U.S. tourists is because of the lack of necessary infrastructure set up to handle that kind of flood.
+One of the main reasons why the gates have not been opened fully to U.S. tourists is because of the lack of necessary infrastructure set up to handle that kind of flood of travelers.
 Read this great overview by Borders of Adventure for more information and insight into Cuba’s frustrations and fascinations.

 How to Get to Cuba

-Charter Flights from the U.S. to Cuba
+Flights to Cuba from USA

 Other Flight Options for Approved Travelers